EMDR Therapists Understand Trauma

 EMDR sessions can last anywhere from 60-90 minutes.
 The therapist moves their fingers in front of a client's face, and the client follows the therapist's movements with their eyes as they recall a traumatic incident.
 They think about the physical feelings that go along with this trauma as they follow the fingers of their therapist.
 In an EMDR session, your therapist will guide you on a meditation of a certain kind.
 You'll start by thinking about the traumatic event, but it'll lead down to various memories.
 Some therapists might use tapping as a technique in EMDR, and they might also use music as an alternative.
 EMDR therapy exists in eight phases.
 The bilateral stimulation or eye movements are part of the first session, and after that first session, the clinician decides what to target next.

-EMDR developed because a Harvard researcher was researching rapid eye movement and sleep.
-They noticed that sensations would arise and that disturbing memories would occur during rapid eye movement.
+Francine Shapiro discovered EMDR as a Harvard researcher at the time.
+She was investigating rapid eye movement and sleep.
+They noticed that sensations and disturbing memories would occur during rapid eye movement.
 When EMDR works, the painful memories become less and less as the patient works through them by following the therapist's fingers with their eyes.
 Someone could come in for their initial session entirely frightened of being assaulted and might feel extreme guilt, shame, and fear.
 After treatment, they learn to accept that the event happened and don't experience as many symptoms after they've been strengthened and empowered through EMDR therapy.
 The wounds of trauma never heal, but they get less and less over time.
 Clients can work through traumatic events once the memories have less power over them.
 They're able to process these memories, sit with them, and move through them.

 Phases Of EMDR Treatment